robvdlv/softwarebrewery.nl/readme.md

 <br/>

 **Senior Software Architect** (2016 - 2018, [doubledutch](https://www.doubledutch.me))<br/>
-Rewriting the worlds leading Live Engagement Marketing platform<br/>
+Rewriting the world's leading Live Engagement Marketing platform<br/>
 * untangling and discovering domains captured in a monolithic codebase which won't scale much further, to open up for change and extension and compartmentalise in services
 * teasing out read and write concerns to enable scale when spiky mobile traffic hits our APIs
 * making services portable through containerisation and deploying them into the cloud